Yukon Holidays 2025 & 2026 • Self Drive & Motorhome itineraries

 Yukon Holidays 2025 & 2026

-Where is the Yukon?
+Where is The Yukon?

-What is the best way to travel to the Yukon?
+What is the best way to travel to The Yukon?

-Most international visitors fly into Whitehorse, the territorial capital, with connecting flights from Vancouver, Calgary or Edmonton.
-The legendary Alaska Highway offers a spectacular driving route from British Columbia for those seeking a true northern road trip adventure.
+The legendary Alaska Highway offers a spectacular driving route from British Columbia, for those seeking a true road trip adventure.

-When is the best time to visit the Yukon?
+When is the best time to visit The Yukon?

-The summer months of June through August offer long daylight hours (including the famous midnight sun), comfortable temperatures, and full access to attractions and wilderness areas.
 September brings spectacular autumn colours and the first opportunities to view the Northern Lights.
-Winter (November-March) offers magical snow-covered landscapes and regular Northern Lights displays, though visitors should be prepared for extreme cold.
+Winter (November to March) offers magical snow-covered landscapes and regular Northern Lights displays, though visitors should be prepared for extreme cold.

-How long to spend in the Yukon?
+How long to spend in The Yukon?

-We recommend at least 7 to 10 days to experience the Yukon’s highlights.
-This allows time to explore Whitehorse, drive the scenic Klondike Highway to historic Dawson City, and venture into magnificent Kluane National Park.
-With two weeks, you can add more remote destinations like Tombstone Territorial Park or follow the Silver Trail to Mayo and Keno City.
+We recommend spending at least 7 to 10 days to experience The Yukon’s highlights.
+In this time you could explore Whitehorse, drive the scenic Klondike Highway to historic Dawson City, and venture into magnificent Kluane National Park.

 The Yukon offers a genuine wilderness experience with modern comforts.
 Expect friendly locals with fascinating frontier stories, uncrowded natural attractions, and a profound sense of space and silence rarely found elsewhere.
 Wildlife encounters are common, with opportunities to spot bears, moose, caribou, and numerous other species in their natural habitat.